manimal1/bob-testnet/README.md

 The contract this POC interacts with is `0xE0Fd942cEa2f2e56f26AAC279F8D0F280bF52d7C`.

-You will find all the code and transaction details on the [blockscount site](https://testnet-explorer.gobob.xyz/address/0xE0Fd942cEa2f2e56f26AAC279F8D0F280bF52d7C?tab=contract_code).
+You will find all the code and transaction details on the [blockscout site](https://testnet-explorer.gobob.xyz/address/0xE0Fd942cEa2f2e56f26AAC279F8D0F280bF52d7C?tab=contract_code).